-Amsterdam is one of Europe’s most popular city trip destinations yet too often visitors get stuck staying in the city center.
+Amsterdam is one of Europe's most popular city trip destinations yet too often visitors get stuck staying in the city center.
 Yes, there are tons of sights there, but the neighborhoods around the center still allow you to wander around without being surrounded by a dozen other tourists.
-Amsterdam Noord is one of those areas.
+Amsterdam Noord with its popular A'dam lookout is one of those areas.

 2 days in Amsterdam Noord